-Matt Foreman was recently interviewed by Exhibition News on what his role at Ashfield Meetings & Events as Head Of Exhibits entails and his passion for creating innovative and engaging exhibits for pharmaceutical clients.
+Our Head of Exhibits, Matt Foreman, was recently interviewed by Exhibition News on what his role at Ashfield Meetings & Events and his passion for creating innovative and engaging exhibits for pharmaceutical clients.

 Pharma is restricted by a particular code around what you can and can’t do.
 Once upon a time you used to be a lot freer; you used to be able to have games, you used to be able to give away items, but for a number of years now you haven’t been able to do that.
 It harks back to actually trying to persuade doctors to prescribe one particular drug over another.
 There was a period of time when people were being quite underhand about that, so they had to really stamp on it.